xstof/Quiz/deploy/secure-with-aad/README.md

 There should be no need for the Client Secret.

 ## Add application roles to the Quiz API AAD application registration manifest
 Edit the manifest and add the following to the `appRoles` entry in the manifest.
+(If you did the application registrations through the provided powershell script, the below snippet will have been copied already to the clipboard, for your convenience.)

     {
         "allowedMemberTypes": ["Application"],